XeroAPI/Xero-CFML/README.md

 ### Partner Application
 Partner applications are only available to those joining [Xero's Add-on Partner Program](http://developer.xero.com/partner/).

-After you've applied to join the Partner Program and validated your integration with Xero Developer Relations, build your integration as a Public Application.
+After you've applied to join the Partner Program and validated your integration with Xero Developer Evangelist team, build your integration as a Public Application.
 Public and Partner applications share all the same data endpoints.
 Public and Partner application access tokens both expire after 30 minutes, but Partner applications can refresh access tokens when they expire.

-Once your integration is complete, schedule a time with Xero Developer Relations to review your integration and upgrade your Public application to a Partner Application.
+Once your integration is complete, contact Xero Developer Evangelist team to review your integration and upgrade from Public to Partner Application.

 #### Generate Public/Private Key
-A [public/private key pair](http://developer.xero.com/documentation/advanced-docs/public-private-keypair/) is required to sign your RSA-SHA1 oAuth requests.
+A [public/private key pair](http://developer.xero.com/documentation/api-guides/create-publicprivate-key/) is required to sign your RSA-SHA1 oAuth requests.
 Upload the public key when you upgrade to a Partner application.
 Store the private key  in the /resources/certs directory.

 The basic command line steps to generate a public and private key using OpenSSL are as follows: